A statement by the Governments of the USA and NZ on the occasion of the 2020 U.S.-NZ Virtual Strategic Dialogue

-New Zealand and the United States have a deep and longstanding friendship, united by a commitment to promoting a free, democratic, secure and prosperous world.
+New Zealand and the United States are close strategic partners.
+We have a deep and longstanding friendship, united by a commitment to promote a free, democratic, secure and prosperous world.
 The first US Consul to New Zealand was commissioned in 1838.

-Under the Wellington Declaration, signed during Secretary Clinton’s visit in 2010, we agreed to a new focus on practical cooperation in the Pacific, and enhanced dialogue on a range of international issues.
+Under the 2010 Wellington Declaration, we agreed to a new focus on practical co-operation in the Pacific, and enhanced dialogue on a range of international issues.
 The Washington Declaration, which set out a framework for closer defence relations, was signed by Defence Minister Jonathan Coleman in 2012.

-These arrangements commit our two countries to collaborate on a wide range of issues of common concern, regular meetings between Ministers and annual political military talks between officials.
+These arrangements commit our two countries to collaborate on a wide range of issues, regular meetings between ministers and annual political military talks between officials.
 Issues of common concern include:

 - Pacific region stability, security and governance